Medically reviewed by Drugs.com. Last updated on May 1, 2022.

-Each vial should only be used for the treatment of a single eye.
-If the contralateral eye requires treatment, a new vial should be used and the sterile field, syringe, gloves, drapes, eyelid speculum, filter, and injection needles should be changed before BEOVU is administered to the other eye.
+Each vial or pre-filled syringe should only be used for the treatment of a single eye.
+If the contralateral eye requires treatment, a new vial or pre-filled syringe should be used and the sterile field, syringe, gloves, drapes, eyelid speculum, filter, and injection needles should be changed before BEOVU is administered to the other eye.

 Any unused medicinal product or waste material should be disposed of in accordance with local regulations.

 BEOVU is a clear to slightly opalescent and colorless to slightly brownish-yellow solution available as: